Moebytes/Moepictures/readme.md

 MoeText is our custom language used to format styling in comments and replies.
 It also handles linking to items such as posts.
 See https://moepictures.net/help#commenting for the list of formatting replacements.

-### Mobile App

-We also have a mobile app: https://github.com/Moebytes/Moepictures-App

 ### Design

 Our design is available here: https://www.figma.com/design/f7fQmrcMwfKOGYUnHnXZ0B/Moepictures-Website